-Here it is seen that once a demand has been established for the currency, members of the non-government become willing to use the currency for other purposes, such as private saving.
+Here it is seen that once a demand has been established for the currency, members of non-government become willing to use the currency for other purposes, such as private saving.
 They are willing to do this because they know there is a general need within the community to obtain the currency.

 This second part of the parable also illustrates the following:

-- If the non-government net saves, the government will be in deficit.
+- If non-government net saves, the government will be in deficit.
 There is no private investment yet, so net saving (saving minus investment or, equivalently, disposable income minus private expenditure) equals saving at this stage.
-Whereas the government is spending more than it receives in taxes, the non-government is in surplus, spending less than its income.
+Whereas the government is spending more than it receives in taxes, non-government is in surplus, spending less than its income.

-- Running a deficit causes no difficulty for the government.
+- Running a fiscal deficit causes no difficulty for the government.
 It can issue as much fiat money as is deemed necessary at negligible cost.
 Just as Warren in the parable conducts most transactions with his audience through spreadsheet entries, government money is created and destroyed by marking up and marking down entries on a computer screen.

 A few weeks have past when we pick up the parable again:

 In running deficits, Warren has been marking up audience members’ accounts when he pays them wages and marking down the accounts when he receives tax payments.
 One day he announces that he has decided to require himself to issue debt to match his deficit.
 He says he will offer to accept business cards in exchange for certificates representing his debt.
-Whenever audience members purchase certificates, Warren will mark down their existing accounts, which earn no interest, and mark up new special saving accounts that can earn interest if Warren wishes.
+Whenever audience members purchase certificates, Warren will mark down their existing accounts, which earn no interest, and mark up new special savings accounts that can earn interest if Warren wishes.

 This illustrates the nature of government debt.
 Its issuance essentially involves shifting funds from reserve accounts (akin to checking accounts) to securities accounts (akin to savings accounts).
 When the debt falls due, the government simply shifts the funds along with any interest (also paid by marking up entries in a spreadsheet) back out of securities accounts and into reserves.
 So, shifting funds from reserves to securities is called “going into debt”; shifting them back again plus interest is called “paying off the debt”.